 - That one Christina said she was publishing tonight ;-)

 And as usually, it might be easy to mistake the goofiness and the play for what really happens in the vortex of ds106.
 Ask any of the participants about the skills they ratcheted up in this production.
 Ask about the new alliances forged.
 Ask about the impact of creating a living and evolving narrative, of building a digital presence for a story.

 Next up for #ds106 the hydra (as opposed to headless)

 Yes, kind of like that.

-The post "The GIFaChrome Experience" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2013/12/the-gifachrome-experience/) on December 14, 2013.
+The post "The GIFaChrome Experience" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2013/12/the-gifachrome-experience/) on December 14, 2013.